johnfactotum/foliate/README.md

 **Note:** Three JavaScript libraries are bundled in this software:

 - [Epub.js](https://github.com/futurepress/epub.js/), which is licensed under [FreeBSD](https://github.com/futurepress/epub.js/blob/master/license).
-The included file is patched to fix [#76](https://github.com/johnfactotum/foliate/issues/76) and  [#177](https://github.com/johnfactotum/foliate/issues/177)
+The included file is patched with various fixes and enhancements (see [git history](https://github.com/johnfactotum/foliate/commits/master/src/assets/epub.js) for details).
 - The minified version of [JSZip](https://stuk.github.io/jszip/), which is dual-licensed.
 You may use it under the MIT license or the GPLv3 license.
 See [LICENSE.markdown](https://github.com/Stuk/jszip/blob/master/LICENSE.markdown)
 - [libarchivejs](https://github.com/nika-begiashvili/libarchivejs), which is MIT licensed.
 It is a WASM port of the popular [libarchive](https://github.com/libarchive/libarchive) C library.